Petrol Price September 2025: No Change, Diesel Cut by Rs 3

 -

-General sales tax is currently at zero, but levies keep end-user prices high
+General Sales Tax: Currently zero, but other levies keep retail prices high

-This means that even when global oil prices drop, local consumers may not feel the full benefit due to high government charges.
+This means that even when global oil prices drop, consumers may not experience the full benefit due to government-imposed charges.

 Sector-Wise Impact